-Ah, the money talk.
 You'll inevitably have to talk to your partner about money.
-But, I can assure you that that conversation doesn't have to be painful.
+But, that conversation doesn't have to be painful.
 Instead, it can empower you to work together to reach your individual and shared financial goals.

 Our perspective about money is generally shaped by our upbringing and how our parents handled their finances.
 If your parents struggled with debt, how would that shape your feelings around money?

 These experiences shape the way we think and handle our personal finances.
-Understanding that everyone has different experiences and perspectives with money can improve your empathy and patience in having the money talk.
+Understanding that everyone has different experiences and perspectives with money can improve your empathy and patience when having the money talk.

 Do you want to start your own business?
-Do you want to retire early?
-Do you want to spend more money on the gym and less on going out to dinner?
+Retire early?
+Spend more money on the gym and less on eating out?
 Does your partner know these things?

 What steps can couples take to have a happy relationship while also being open about their financial and life goals?
 Here's where an open, mutual communication channel can help.

-Whether you're in a new relationship, about to get married or have been in a relationship for years, it's never too early to have the money conversation with a serious partner.
+Whether you're in a new relationship or have been in a relationship for years, it's never too early to have the money conversation with a serious partner.
 For one thing, the earlier you start, the more comfortable you'll get talking about money and the fewer surprises you'll face later on.